IPLAN Community Health Needs Assessment

 The DeKalb County Community Health Improvement Plan is the result of the participation and input of many community individuals, agencies, and organizations.
 It is intended to assist community participants in better addressing those priority health needs through the application of developed strategic planning initiatives and appropriate programming.

-The top three health priorities identified in DeKalb County are as follows:
+The top three health priorities identified in DeKalb County for 2017-2022 are as follows:

 - Adolescent Health